Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Results

-The performance of the PSCs depending on the defect concentration is shown in Fig.\ \ref{perform}, by monitoring several indicators: PCE, FF, $I_{\rm sc}$ and $V_{\rm oc}$.
-As the magnitude of the perturbation increases with the defect concentration, the PCE drops to less than 5\%.
-The interface $I_2$ proves to be more sensitive to defects compared to $I_1$ interface.
-The same trend is followed by $I_{\rm sc}$ and FF, although an increase is found at large defect concentrations for the latter in connection with the decrease of $I_{\rm sc}$.
-The open circuit voltage shows a slight non-monotonic increase, which stabilizes at around 1.07-1.09 V. Naturally, the sensitivity to defect concentration can change by increasing the CB and VB offsets for $I_1$ and $I_2$, respectively.
+The performance of the PSCs depending on the defect concentration in the $10^{15}$ - $10^{18}$ cm$^{-3}$ range is shown in Fig.\ \ref{perform}, by monitoring several indicators: PCE, FF, $I_{\rm sc}$ and $V_{\rm oc}$.
+As the defect-induced features in the conduction and valence bands grow with increasing defect concentration, the PCE drops with 7\%.
+Within the considered concentration range, interface $I_1$ proves to be more sensitive to defects compared to $I_2$.
+The same trend is followed by $I_{\rm sc}$ and FF.
+The open circuit voltage shows a slight non-monotonic increase, which stabilizes at around 1.13-1.14 V. More complex defects that are likely to occur near the interface will further reduce the PCE and further promote long term degradation.
+Naturally, the sensitivity to defect concentration can be diminished by increasing the CB and VB offsets for $I_1$ and $I_2$, respectively.
 In this case, the oxide defects would have a lesser impact on the J-V characteristics.